What we do

 WGEA works with employers to help them comply with the reporting requirements under the Workplace Gender Equality Act 2012.
 Find out more...

-WGEA's Employer of Choice for Gender Equality Citation is a voluntary program that recognises organisations' active commitment to achieving workplace gender equality.
+WGEA's Workplace Gender Equality Citation is a voluntary program that recognises organisations' active commitment to achieving workplace gender equality.
 Find out more...

 WGEA produces publications that draw on the data and academic research to investigate the causes and the impacts of workplace gender inequality.
 Find out more...